Perisyl (Perindopril Erbumine)

 Dosage Instructions

-The typical dose is 2 mg, 4 mg, or 8 mg once daily for high blood pressure and coronary artery disease, or 2 mg to 4 mg once daily for heart failure.
-Swallow the tablet with water, preferably in the morning before a meal.
-Take it at the same time each day to help you remember.
+The usual dosage is 2 mg, 4 mg, or 8 mg once daily for high blood pressure and coronary artery disease, and 2 mg to 4 mg once daily for heart failure.

 What If You Miss a Dose?